nickstenning/annotator-store-py/README.txt

 plus storage (DB based).

 2. Frontend javascript that handles the user interface and can interact with the backend.
-This is currently provided in a separate repostiro
+This is currently provided as a separate package (jsannotate) though some integration in is done in this library.

 The two components are decoupled so each is usable on its own.